PetrBaca/AdvancedRegression/lesson_code/07_CountRegression/Lesson_07_Exercises.md

 After inference we get results similar to the PyMC model.
 As expected Bambi automatically adds the intercept detects the categorical variable correctly. estimating the "1" level.

-## 1d: Estimate the Poisson distribution at a fixed inputs value "by hand", with Bambi and with posterior samples
+## 1d: Estimate the Poisson distribution at a fixed inputs value "by hand", with Bambi and posterior samples
 We'll used the fixed values, where x is set a particular float value, and we include the categorical effect as well

 You'll need to do three things here